 - Don't take hot showers: Yes, you read it right.
 Who doesn't love to enjoy a hot shower on a cold winter day?
 But doing so is harmful.
 It not only rips off the natural moisture and make your skin dry, it also makes you feel colder once you step out of the shower.
 So always shower in cold or mild warm water.

 - Hydrate: Try to drink as much water as possible to keep yourself hydrated.
-It aids in maintaining body temperature and improves metabolism.
-We generally don't feel thirsty during winters; but try to keep reminders to drink at 8-10 glasses of water every day.
+Water aids in maintaining our body temperature and improves metabolism.
+I hear you.
+We generally don't feel thirsty during winters; but try to keep reminders to drink at 8-10 glasses of water every day, which I am still trying to achieve.

-- Eat healthy: Eat well balanced and nourished meals.
-Good fats help to maintain the body temperature.
-You can try making delicious protein balls (click here to view the recipe) which is full of proteins and healthy fats that are essential to keep you warm in winter.
+- Eat healthy: Internet is full of content on the benefits of eating well balanced and nourished meals.
+I won't preach the same, but would insist on including good amount of fats in your diet as it helps to maintain the body temperature.
+One thing I look forward to for winters is to snack on delicious protein balls (click here to view the recipe) which is full of proteins, nutrients and healthy fats that are essential to keep you warm in winter.
 Also try to have warm, light meals and include ingredients like sesame seeds, flax seeds, peppers, horse gram, figs etc. in your food, which generates heat in the body.

-- Check your vitamin D level: During winters sunlight is not only scarce, we generally don't expose ourselves to sunlight when available, dreading to the chillness outside.
+- Check your vitamin D level: During winters sunlight is not only scarce, but we too don't expose ourselves to sunlight when available, dreading to the chillness outside.
 So naturally vitamin D level in the body goes down.
-Try to consume food rich in vitamin D like salmon, cod liver oil, egg yolk, mushrooms etc. Also if need be, take vitamin D supplement, only based on the evaluation by your doctor, as higher D levels are known to be dangerous.
+Try to consume food rich in vitamin D like salmon, cod liver oil, egg yolk, mushrooms etc. Also if need be, take vitamin D supplement, only based on the evaluation by your doctor, as higher levels of D are harmful.

-- Clearing snow: If you live in detached or semi-detached house, ensure to clear snow at the earliest from side walks and driveways to prevent any damage to people using it.
+- Clearing snow: Most municipalities in Canada requires home owners to clear snow and ice from their sidewalks.
+So if you live in a detached or semi-detached house, ensure to clear snow at the earliest from side walks and driveways to prevent any damage to people using it.
 Snow shoveling will become very strenuous, if it is allowed to accumulate and solidify.
 Also failing to clear snow in a timely manner can be a chargeable offence, depending on your location.
+In the event of any passer-by falls or trips on your uncleared sidewalk and suffers an injury, you could be held responsible, if the negligence is proven.
+Injured party can sue you for damages like medical expenses, lost income and so on.

 - Car care: Before the winter kicks in, change your car tires to winter tires, which are designed to withstand severe winter conditions.
 They have more traction and help in better braking.
 Do not use water for wind shields.
 Instead buy fluid meant for winters, as water can freeze at low temperature.
 Also remember to use anti-freeze coolant for your car.
 If you have uncovered parking space, before the snowfall, ensure to lift the wipers up, to prevent them from freezing and sticking to the windshield.
 This also makes cleaning the snow easier.
 Car battery health checkup is another point to take care of.
 Get your battery checked regularly and have a jump start in your car tool kit.
-It comes handy in case your car battery goes dead.
+It comes handy in case your car battery dies, providing a quick and reliable solution to get you back on the road.

 how to protect our nose 😀